kentsommer/kentsommer/content/about.md

   name = "Kent Sommer"
 +++

-I am currently a Software Engineer at Waymo.
+I am currently a Software Engineer at Waymo working on Perception.
 My out of work interests include tinkering with machine learning, computer vision, and mobile robotics projects.
 I have diverse US and international work experience across the fields of software engineering and robotics.